alfvar/the-playbook/README.md

       backup_volume: "minecraft_data" # So Borg knows what things to back up

   children:
-  # So Borg knows what machines should be backup servers.
-  # Multiple machines allowed and recommended for redundancy
+    backup_server: # Hosts here will have the Borg backup server installed.
+Multiple machines recommended
-    backup_server:
       hosts:
         blade:
+        # nanode_1:
+    backup_client: # Hosts here will have the Borg backup client installed
+      hosts:
+        blade: # The same machine can be both client and server!
         nanode_1:
+    minecraft_server: # Hosts here will have the Minecraft server installed.
+Multiple servers not supported at the moment
+      hosts:
+        blade:
 ```